Ruth (Pelowski) Erickson, 97

 She was preceded in death by her husbands, Lawrence and Earl, her son Allan, and five sisters and four brothers.

-Funeral services will be held on Friday, September 16th at 10 AM at Moe Lutheran Church in Roseau.
+Funeral services were held on Friday, September 16th at 10 AM at Moe Lutheran Church in Roseau.
 Visitation will be on Thursday evening from 5-7 PM with a 7:00 prayer service at Helgeson Funeral Home in Roseau.
 Interment will be at Sacred Heart Cemetery.
 Online guest book at: www.helgesonfuneralhome.com